 The good thing about credit card companies is you can usually send in as many payments as you want per month.
 You will end up paying less in interest over time since interest is calculated based on the account’s average daily balance.
 This is a good strategy to use along with cutting down on your spending.
 If you skip dinner out, you can put that money towards paying off your debt. $50 bucks may not seem like much that first month but it will certainly help you pay down your debt faster.

 Side gigs are everywhere these days.
-From running errands to becoming an Uber driver, if you are willing to put in some overtime, you can definitely find something to earn some extra bucks to help pay down your debt.
+From running errands to becoming an Uber driver.
+If you are willing to put in some overtime, you can definitely find some side work to earn some extra bucks.

-If you have a rewards credit card and you have been racking up points all year, check to see where you are at.
+If you have a rewards credit card, check to see where you are at.
 You may have some available money that you can transfer over to help bring down your balance.
 You might be tempted to continue to let them build so you can put them toward something more exciting like a vacation, but every month you carry a balance, those points are really just being lost to interest anyway.

 When you carry a lot of debt or you have a habit of missing your payments, your credit score can really take a hit.
 To put it in perspective, if you pay off large amounts of credit, your score improves almost immediately.
 If you miss a payment, that can take seven years to make it off your credit report.
 Avoid this by setting up your monthly payments on auto-pay.

 Selling any items you don't use is another great tactic for making some money you can put towards your holiday debt.
 This can be anything from presents you never used, gently used toys, electronics, clothing etc. Once you have some things to sell, post them on Craigslist or another retail website you feel comfortable using.
 There are also phone apps for buying and selling used stuff that are worth checking out.